svenvc/zinc/zinc-http-components-paper.md

 Internet facing HTTP servers will come under attack by malicious clients.
-Security is therefor important.
+Good security is thus important.
 The first step is a correct and safe implementation of the HTTP protocol.
 One way a server protects itself is by implementing some resource limits.

-Zinc HTTP Components currently implements and enforces the current limits, most of them are hard constants.
+Zinc HTTP Components currently implements and enforces the following limits, most of them are hard constants.

 - maximumLineLength (4Kb) which impact mainly the size of a header pair